BlobbyProj/Blobby/README.md

 4. Upon completion, the executable file will be inside of the bin directory

+5. Open the bin directory ("cd bin")

-5. Type "bin/blobby" to run the executable
+6. Type "./blobby" to run the executable

 ========================